ucopacme/start-here/docs/org.rst

   On the next pass of trying to create the account, use the following syntax instead.

-  awsloginprofile --update sdoo   < --- dry run only awsloginprofile --update sdoo --exec    < -- execute command
+  awsloginprofile --reset sdoo   < --- dry run only awsloginprofile --reset sdoo --exec    < -- execute command

 Example **loginprofile** email